 Located at La Pietra, a magnificent estate outside the city of Florence, the program offers students an intellectually and culturally rewarding experience centered on coursework in areas including studio art, art history, literature, politics, and the Italian language.

-Italy: Sarah Lawrence College Program in Florence
+Italy: Sarah Lawrence College Program in Florence, year or semester

 Participants in this program take a core seminar that focuses on the history of the city of Florence in addition to regular university courses in disciplines including music, Renaissance literature, and art history.
 All students enroll in Italian language courses at the appropriate level that begin with an intensive introduction before the university semester begins.